 Great Danes are a majestic breed of dog of Germanic and northern Germanic origins.
-In German, the Great Dane’s name means Deutsche Dogge or German Mastiff.
+In German, the Great Dane’s name is Deutsche Dogge, meaning German Mastiff.

 As one of the tallest breeds known, Great Danes are imposing dogs.
-The tallest Great Dane on record was named Zeus and stood 44” from toe to shoulder.
+The tallest Great Dane on record was named Zeus and stood 44 inches from toe to shoulder.
 These powerful dogs were used to fight boars and wolves.
-They were also used for hunting bear, boar, and deer at the noble courts of the land.
+They were also used for hunting bears, boars, and deer at the noble courts of the land.

 Great Dane Coloration